GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🟡 2023-05-11 15:10 UTC
+The server is having some trouble, which results in some programs data not being able to sync their data and possibly some timeouts.
+We suspect the connection with the database is poor at the moment but we're still investigating.

 ## 🔵 2023-03-12 01:07 UTC

 The problem has resolved itself.
 I'll find out how to switch to the backup database in case this kind of problem escalates.